-What Are Units in Sports Betting?
+What Is a Unit in Sports Betting?

 Ethan Miller/Getty Images.
 Pictured: Westgate Las Vegas SuperBook

 A unit in sports betting is a measure used to standardize betting performance without showing the actual dollar amounts.

 For one person, a typical bet might be $20, so 1 unit would be $20.
 For someone else, $200 may be a typical bet, which might be 1 unit for them.

 From an ROI perspective, it's much more impressive to win $150 betting $10 per game than to win $150 betting $100 per game over the same number of games.

 We like to encourage a flat-betting approach here, so units should be a fixed value — if you usually bet $20 on a game, one unit for you is $20.
 If you typically bet $100, one unit is $100.

 Whatever you feel comfortable betting on a single game should be your unit size.